-If you have a rotten egg smell in cars, this car odor usually indicates a catalytic converter problem.
-There is a minimal amount of sulfur in your car’s fuel.
+A rotten egg smell in cars usually indicates a catalytic converter problem.
+There is a trace amount of sulfur in your car’s fuel.
 When the converter is working properly, it converts the sulfur to sulfur dioxide, which does not have any smell.
 If you find that your car smells like sulfur or the car smells like eggs, it means that it is not properly converting.
 When you notice that your car smells like rotten eggs or you’re advising a friend whose car smells like sulfur, the catalytic converter could be backed up or not working at all, and it will need to be fully replaced.

 Does Your Car Create a Burning Rubber Smell?